PetervanLunteren/object_detection_tutorial/README.md

 # Machine learning for dummies - train and use your own object detection model in a few easy steps

+**THIS TUTORIAL IS WORK IN PROGRESS**

 This is a tutorial which makes it easy for everybody to train their own custom model to recogise objects in images.
 When I started with object detection models, I tried many toturials which generally ended up with some kind of error.
 I try to avoid that with this tutorial by automating as many steps as possible and working with an anaconda environment.
 For each step I will first explain what you need to do, then show you the commands to actually do it.
 For the sake of explanation I will train a model to detect the number of eyes on dice roll, but you can use this tutorial to train whatever you want with whatever model you want.

 ## Step 0: Prerequisites